Philosophy, Politics and Economics BA

 Why study this course?

-Access to a wide variety of optional modules across all three disciplines.
+Choose between a wide variety of optional modules across all three disciplines, allowing you to pursue your own interests.

-Summer and year-long work placement opportunities give you a chance to see how politics, philosophy and economics can shape a career.
+Summer and year-long work placement opportunities give you a chance to see how the skills and knowledge gained from studying philosophy, politics and economics can equip you for a career.

-This combined degree is distinguished by our expert teaching team at Sheffield, who bring together the many layers and perspectives of three subjects into one coherent course.
+This combined degree is distinguished by our expert teaching team at Sheffield, who bring together the insights, methods and frameworks of philosophy, politics and economics into a distinctive and unified course.

-Thanks to our wide variety of partnerships with employers in Sheffield and across the country you’ll have the opportunity to gain valuable employment experience – working for governments, non-governmental organisations (NGOs) and other third sector employers focused on public policy.
+Thanks to our wide variety of partnerships with employers in Sheffield and across the country, you'll be able to gain valuable subject-relevant employment experience, working for governments, non-governmental organisations (NGOs) and other third sector employers focused on public policy.

 Modules